kokatoo/kokatoo.github.io/_posts/2020-10-21-synthetics.markdown

 reversal &= - u - p + c = 0
 \end{aligned}$$

+C/Rs can be used to transform same strike combos to other synthetic combinations.

 ## <a name="pin"></a>Pin Risk

 Things get a little trickier when the closing price is close to the options' strike price.
 If we are short the option, we do not know for certain whether we will be assigned.
 For example, supposed the counterparty of the short option gets to decide whether to exercise the option after the closing price on expiration date and something happen in the market.
 Some correlated assets' market which has not been closed indicate a swing in the price.
 Despite the option being OTM, the counterparty might choose to exercise the option.
 Thereby we are being stucked with a position where there is nothing we can do about until the market opens, subjecting to an adverse price of the underlying.
 This is known as Pin Risk.